datahub-project/datahub/metadata-ingestion/README.md

 datahub ingest -c ./examples/recipes/mssql_to_datahub.yml
 ```

 A number of recipes are included in the [examples/recipes](./examples/recipes) directory.
-See also pages described in the [table of plugins](#installing-plugins) for more context on recipe options for each source and sink.
+For full info and context on each source and sink, see the pages described in the [table of plugins](#installing-plugins).

 ## Transformations